-- Employees of a church, or convention or association of churches; or of organizations operated primarily for religious purposes that are operated, supervised, controlled, or principally supported by a church, or convention or association of churches. - Services performed by aliens in agricultural labor, who have entered the United States pursuant to s.
+- Employees of a church, or convention, or association of churches; or of organizations operated primarily for religious purposes that are operated, supervised, controlled, or principally supported by a church, or convention or association of churches. - Services performed by aliens in agricultural labor, who have entered the United States pursuant to s.
 1184(c) [formerly s.
 214(c)] and s.
 1101(a)(15)(H) [formerly s.
-101(a)(15)(H)] of the Immigration and Nationality Act. - Services performed by nonresident aliens, who are temporarily present in the United States as non-immigrants under subparagraph (F) or (J) of s.
+101(a)(15)(H)] of the Immigration and Nationality Act.

+- Services performed by nonresident aliens, who are temporarily present in the United States as non-immigrants under subparagraph (F) or (J) of s.
 1101(a) (15) [formerly s.
 101(a) (15)] of the Immigration and Nationality Act. - Services for a school, college, or university by a student enrolled and attending classes there. - Work on a fishing vessel under ten net tons. - Services performed as a student nurse in a hospital or nurses' training school, a medical school intern in a hospital, or a hospital patient. - Students working for credit in a school program such as CBE or DCT. - Persons under age 18 delivering or distributing newspapers. - Service for government by elected officials; members of the legislature and judiciary; those serving on a temporary basis in cases of fire, storm, etc.; or serving in an advisory capacity that ordinarily does not require more than eight hours per week. - Services performed for a son, daughter, or spouse; or by children under the age of 21 for their father or mother.
 When the employing unit is a partnership, an exempt relationship must exist to all partners or there is no exemption.
-This exemption does not apply to corporations. - Direct sellers who are contracted to sell or solicit consumer goods in homes or places other than a permanent retail establishment, and whose substantial remuneration is directly related to sales. - Speech, occupational, and physical therapists who are not salaried and working pursuant to a written contract with a home health agency as defined in s.
+This exemption does not apply to corporations. - Direct sellers who are contracted to sell or solicit consumer goods in homes or places other than a permanent retail establishment, and whose substantial remuneration is directly related to sales. - Services performed by a sole proprietor or a partner, or a member of a limited liability company classified for federal income tax purposes as either a partnership or a sole proprietorship. - Services performed by insurance agents, real estate agents, or barbers when paid solely by commission. - Speech, occupational, and physical therapists who are not salaried and working pursuant to a written contract with a home health agency as defined in s.
 400.462, F.S. - Service performed by an individual for remuneration for a private, for-profit delivery or messenger service, if certain conditions are met. - Service performed by an inmate of a penal institution (work release programs).